 1. You will never run out of things to do

 İstanbul is full of activities and events 24/7.
-Concerts, conventions, parties, exhibitions, sports events are held in Istanbul much more often and on a bigger scale than in other cities in Turkey.
+Concerts, conventions, parties, exhibitions, and sports events are held in Istanbul much more often and on a bigger scale than in other cities in Turkey.

 2. Good public transport

 Public transport in Istanbul is mostly safe and works quite well.
-A public transport card called Istanbulkart will allow you to use all public transport available in the city: boats, subways, buses, tramways, funiculars.
+A public transport card called Istanbulkart will allow you to use all public transport available in the city: boats, subways, buses, tramways, and funiculars.

 You can buy the card from Biletmatik ticket machines near metro stations, piers, and bus stations.